mrs-kls/uv-k5-firmware-custom-MOD-2/README.md

 * (as previous) to change direction, press up / down

 ## Lockouts
-The scanner can be set to exclude (lockout/skip) channels from all lists
+The scanner can be set to permanently exclude (lockout/skip) channels from all lists
 1. Switch to a Memory Channel
 2. Press the `Menu` button
 3. Navigate to item 15 `ScnLkO`
 4. Press the `Menu` button to edit
 5. Press `Up`/`Down` to toggle the lockout
 6. Press the `Menu` button to save
+The scanner can be set to temporarily exclude (temp lockout/skip) channels from all lists until the next power cycle
+1. Make sure the radio is scanning memory channels
+2. Press the `*` key
+3. The LED will flash red twice
+4. The radio will continue scanning
+5. To reset temporary locked out channels, turn the radio off and back on

 ## Scan on start
 1. Press the `Menu` button